CrossGL/crossgl-docs/source/api_reference.rst

 | Parses member access expressions.
 It handles cases where members are
   accessed with dot notation, including nested member accesses.

-| **Returns:**
+**Returns:**
-| - `MemberAccessNode`: Represents the member access expression with
-  the object and the member.
+   - `MemberAccessNode`: Represents the member access expression with the object and the member.
 If there are nested member accesses, the function will recursively parse them.

-Your `parse_texture_sample` function looks solid for parsing texture sampling operations.
-Here’s a quick review:

 parse_texture_sample(self)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~